Glossary of AgilityHealth® Terms

 A Facilitator plays a crucial role in the organization's utilization of AgilityHealth® by facilitating team retrospectives, helping the team to analyze the radar developed from the team's results and helping the team to develop a solid growth plan.

-Online assessment taken by team members to gather their input on the team’s health and maturity.
+Online assessments are taken by team members to gather their input on the team’s health and maturity.
 Results are anonymous and displayed on a radar with individual dots representing each team member’s answers.
 Textual responses are also gathered from the team members and displayed below the radar results for analysis by the team.

 A team is comprised of individuals who are assigned to take an assessment together.

 A multi-team is comprised of teams, rolled up into a multi-team or team of teams.
-A multi-team is created to roll-up assessment results from various teams, so leadership can see radar results for teams of interest all together.
+A multi-team is created to roll-up assessment results from various teams, so leadership can see radar results for teams of interest together.
 This also allows Leadership to pull in growth items into their backlog that have been marked as Organizational by teams.

 Tags are customizable attributes that can be used to organize your company within AgilityHealth®.
 Team Tags include things such as product line, program, portfolio, lines of business, methodology, work type, etc. and are used to link teams together, in order to roll their assessment results up into a multi-team or enterprise-team view.